-For more than ten years, the Khaled bin Sultan Living Oceans Foundation has been conducting cutting-edge coral reef research in remote locations around the world.
+For nearly twenty years, the Khaled bin Sultan Living Oceans Foundation has been conducting cutting-edge coral reef research in remote locations around the world.
 Wherever we work, our core marine science team partners with local scientists who are familiar with the marine community and understand the major threats coral reefs face in their waters.
 To date, our collaborative approach to scientific research has focused on:

 - Scientific Surveys: Characterizing the community structure and functional role of reef fishes, stony corals, algae and other ecologically and economically important organisms in marine ecosystems.